 Career Information for Graduates

 The American Society for Clinical Pathology provides the exam that qualifies graduates for certification as a histotechnician or histotechnologist (HTL).
 Histotechnicians and histotechnologists are types of medical and clinical laboratory technicians and technologists.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), medical and clinical laboratory technicians had a median annual wage of $38,970 as of May 2015.
-Medical and clinical laboratory technologists had a median annual wage of $60,520 as of May 2015.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), medical and clinical laboratory technicians and technologists both had a median annual wage of $52,330 as of May 2018.

 Continuing Education Information